zf9/RadioBot.live/README.md

 # RadioBot.live
 Private/Personal Usage Only
+If you use this code, you must not upload your bot to any discord bot list websites!

-I didnt make the yt/spotify/filters/player part a friend gave that to me.
+I didn't make the YT/Spotify/filters/player part, a friend gave that to me.
 Node modules used.

     "@discordjs/opus": "^0.3.3",